publicissapient-france/xebicon18-kotlin-cloud/kt-cloud.md

 - Easier than Scala

-- Concise, safe and interoperable
+- Safe, concise and interoperable

 ^ PG